nabeelp/CareerGPT-v2/webapp/tests/README.md

-﻿# Career GPT Web App Scenario Tests
+﻿# Career Copilot Web App Scenario Tests

 ## How to set up the tests to run locally